-I believe it’s thoroughly unfair to expect all readers will know the warning signs for abusive relationships and recognize them in the books they read simply on their own personal ability to do so.
-It is dangerous to assume everyone who reads your book will be educated on matters such as abuse.
-It is even more dangerous when it seems that the authors writing these books aren’t cognizant enough to recognize the toxicity they promote in their novels in the first place.
-Teenagers, for which many of these books are written, aren’t always going to have been introduced to this information.
+I think it’s thoroughly unfair to expect people to know what the warning signs are and to recognize them in the books they read simply on their own personal ability to do so.
+It is dangerous to assume that everyone who reads your book will be educated on matters such as abuse, especially when it seems that the authors who are writing these books aren’t aware enough to recognize the toxicity they promote in their novels.

 Twilight, New Moon, Eclipse, and Breaking Dawn by Stephenie Meyer

 A Twilight Reread

 A Twilight Reread; The Ending and New Moon

 Shatter Me, Destroy Me, Unravel Me, Fracture Me, Ignite Me, Restore Me by Tahereh Mafi

 Review — discusses at length the level of relationship toxicity.

 Review — several problematic abuse romanticizing issues are discussed at various points.

 50 Shades of Grey

 Other Posts Discussing the Romanticizing of Abuse: